 After saving a form, if there are errors, the CVSSD E-Grants system will provide error messages at the top of a page directing the applicant to errors on a form.

-Required fields have an asterisk (*).

-If there has been no activity in the system for 1 hour it will time out and any information entered will not be saved.
-Click “Save” frequently to prevent losing information.
-The system will not save information if you go to the next page without saving.
+Click “Save” frequently to prevent timing out and losing information.
+Also the system will not save information if you go to the next page without saving.

 Please DO NOT attach any documents that have not been requested unless directed by CVSSD.

 Completing and saving individual forms is not the same as “submitting” the application.
-Applicants must be sure to CHANGE THE STATUS of their application to “Application Submitted” when all forms have been completed and all errors are corrected.
+Using the left side scroll menu, applicants must CHANGE THE STATUS of their application to “Application Submitted” when all forms have been completed and any errors are corrected.

 Technical assistance regarding the CVSSD E-Grants system can be obtained by: